skillrepos/copilot-testing/README.md

 These steps **must** be completed prior to starting the actual labs.

 ## Step 1.
+Copilot access.

+GitHub has recently made a free version of Copilot available for limited use each month.
+You can use that version to do the labs in this course.
+If you prefer, you can signup for their paid individual planby following the details below, but this is optional for this training.

-Ensure that you are signed up for Copilot access.
+**If you want to signup for a paid Copilot option...**

-If not, when signed into GitHub, click on your profile picture/icon in the upper right and either select [Copilot](https://github.com/github-copilot/signup)
+When signed into GitHub, click on your profile picture/icon in the upper right and either select [Copilot](https://github.com/github-copilot/signup)

 ![Signing up for Copilot](./images/ct01.png?raw=true "Signing up for Copilot")